alexwkleung/Electron-ESM-Vite/README.md

 # Electron ESM Vite

 Sample project using Vite with Electron.
-Not 100% tested (no preload or renderer for now but will add later).
+Not 100% tested (no preload for now but will add later).

 # Setup